A Quick Handbook for the First Suit for Men

 Lapels can subtly enhance or detract from the overall aesthetic of your suit.
 There are two decision-making points here: One, the type of lapel, and second, the lapel width.

 While there are many styles of lapel designs for different occasions, for your first suit, the choice is really between a notch lapel and a peak lapel.
 You can never go with the notch one.
 That’s why it is a timeless classic style.
-However, thanks to the popularity of the Suits TV series and the collection of Harvey Specter’s suits in peak lapel, have also entered the mainstream with full force.
+However, thanks to the popularity of the Suits TV series and the collection of Harvey Specter’s suits in peak lapel, they have also entered the mainstream with full force.
 Consult your tailor on this, and then take a call.

 Choose a lapel width that complements your body type and personal style.
 Narrow lapels create a modern, streamlined look, while wider lapels exude a classic, timeless appeal.